Venafi/ansible-collection-venafi/roles/certificate/examples/citrix_adc/README.md

 ```

-### Step 1c: Requesting and retrieving the certificate using Venafi Role
+### Step 1c: Requesting and retrieving the certificate using CyberArk Role

-In the following block of instructions the Certificate Role included in the Venafi Collection for Ansible is being specified along with the variables it needs to request and retrieve the certificate from the Venafi services, by adding these instructions Certificate Role will:
+In the following block of instructions the Certificate Role included in the CyberArk Collection for Ansible is being specified along with the variables it needs to request and retrieve the certificate from the CyberArk services, by adding these instructions Certificate Role will:

 - Request and retrieve a certificate which common and alternate names are `demo-citrix.venafi.example`.
 - Create a RSA private key of a size of 2048 bits.